SteveTownsend/pef-moderation/firehose-client/HOSTING.md

 Download the `firehose-client/compose.yaml` to run your Firehose Client instance.
 The file includes the following containers:

 - `firehose-client` is the BlueSky Websocket firehose client
+- `promtail` scrapes the client logs for Loki
+- `postgres` is a database containing data supplementing the Ozone database that is used by the moderation service
 - `watchtower` Daemon responsible for auto-updating containers to keep the server secure and current

 ```bash